 - Take a complete backup of all your data on the phone including the internal storage.
 You can also follow our Android backup guide for this purpose.

 - Charge your Galaxy S9/S9+ to a sufficient battery level.
 This shall help avoid any sudden shutdowns during the update process.

 - Make sure that you install Samsung USB drivers on your PC

-- Download Odin 3.13.1 zip package and extract it on the PC
+- Download Odin package and extract it on the PC

 Download Galaxy S9/S9+ Android Pie (One UI) Firmware

-The Android Pie Odin firmware files provided here are uploaded by XDA Senior Member geri005.
-The credits go to him, so make sure that you visit the official XDA thread and press the thank button.
-Since it is a part of the multi-OXM CSC, it can be flashed on any Exynos Galaxy Note S9/S9+.
+The Android Pie Odin firmware files provided here are uploaded by XDA Senior Members geri005, jaeck and suyash1629.
+The credits go to them, so make sure that you visit the official XDA threads (1, 2, and 3) and press the thank button.

 OTA Package (Snapdragon only)

-Official Pie-based Odin firmware for the Snapdragon Galaxy S9/S9+ is not yet available.
-So, the only method to install Android Pie update on your phone is by installing the OTA package using stock recovery.
-The OTA was captured and provided by the folks at firmware.science.
+You can also install Android Pie update on your Galaxy S9/S9+ is using the stock recovery.
+The OTA was captured and provided by XDA Senior Member suyash1629.
 Your Snapdragon Galaxy S9/S9+ with model number G960U and G965U should be on BRK2 firmware to be able to install this.